Mat1971/IRCScripts/Handover/ReadMe.md

 ### Configuration
 * You need to tell the script your nickname, the server and DJ channel (Ask Mat for details if you can't figure this out yourself)
 * Edit ......
 Alt-R......*
-* Nickname: this is your usual nick
+* MyNick : change this to your usual nick
-* Server: single word descriptor of the server (eg efnet, undernet, whatever the server is)
+* MyNetwork: change this to the single word descriptor of the server (eg efnet, undernet, whatever the server is)
-* Channel: this is the name of the DJ channel.
+* MyChannel: this is the name of the DJ channel.
 If you don't know this, you shouldn't be using this script :)
 * Save........

 ### Testing in ADI